PJM Glossary

 Qualifying Transmission Upgrade (QTU)

-A proposed enhancement or addition to the Transmission System that may be offered into the Base Residual Auction if such upgrade increases the Capacity Emergency Transfer Limit (CETL) into an LDA by a megawatt quantity certified by PJM.
+A proposed enhancement or addition to the transmission system that may be offered into the base residual auction if such upgrade increases the capacity emergency transfer limit into a locational deliverability area by a megawatt quantity certified by PJM.

 R